hartmetzls/audio_to_midi/README.md

 wget "http://resources.mpi-inf.mpg.de/SMD/SMD_MIDI-Audio-Piano-Music.html" -e robots=off -r -l1 -nd --no-parent -A.mid
 ```

-In create_dataset.py, in the main function, follow the instructions to set directory_str to the filepath where you
+In create_dataset.py, in the ```main``` function, follow the instructions to set directory_str to the filepath where you
 downloaded the dataset.

-Run create_dataset.
+Run create_dataset.py.

 The file models.py contains the code for the final model.

 #### Libraries